McGlennons Solicitors -Terms of Business

 16.6 Conveyancing costs

-For residential conveyancing our fees are based on the time we will spend on the matter plus an element for the responsibility, complexity and value of the transaction, the latter mainly being the risk it represents to this firm’s professional indemnity insurance.
+For residential conveyancing a fixed fee is quoted which is based on the time we anticipate we will spend on the matter plus an element for the responsibility, complexity and value of the transaction, the latter mainly being the risk it represents to this firm’s professional indemnity insurance.
+If the matter becomes more time consuming than expected we may need to charge additionally.

 16.7 Family Law costs